What the Council is doing on climate change

 - Climate Local: Climate Local is an initiative to drive, inspire and support local council action on climate change.
 The initiative supports councils’ efforts both to reduce carbon emissions and also to improve their resilience to the affects of our changing climate and extreme weather.
 An annual progress report can be downloaded here.

-- The Home Energy Conservation Act (HECA): The Council's HECA Report outlines how it aims to improve the energy efficiency of residential properties in our area and to reduce fuel poverty and achieve reductions in domestic carbon emissions.
-The most recent HECA review was completed in March 2017 and the next review is due in March 2019.
+- The Home Energy Conservation Act (HECA): The Council's HECA Report outlines how we aim to improve the energy efficiency of residential properties in our area to reduce fuel poverty and achieve reductions in domestic carbon emissions.
+The most recent HECA review was completed in May 2019 and the next review is due in March 2021.

 - Investors in the Environment Scheme: The Investors in the Environment Scheme (iiE) is a not for profit environmental accreditation scheme designed to help the business sector save money and reduce impacts on the environment.
 The Council has achieved the highest iiE 'green' level certification and has developed a progress report to support this.
 Download the Council's iiE Progress Report.